Skip to main content

 Once your first test is successful:

-2. Optimize the prompts: Improve the quality of the responses
+2. Optimize prompts: Improve response quality

 3. Integrate into your application: See the API documentation